4sConsult/box4security/README.md

 ![](docs/box4security.png)

-Open-source powered SIEM + Vulnerability Scanning and Host- & Network-IDS.
+Open-source powered SIEM, Vulnerability Scanning, Host- & Network-IDS.
 All wrapped in a modern Python web app and shipped in Docker containers.
 The BOX4security builds upon solid blocks like Elastic Stack, OpenVAS, and Suricata to deliver security insights.
 Additionally, it features one-click updating, automatized installation, easy configuration through an initial wizard, and a role-based permission model for web and API access.

 We welcome you to try it out and take hold of your network's security.